RasaHQ/rasa/docs/http.rst

-:desc: The Rasa NLU REST API
+:desc: Access and configure the HTTP API of Rasa NLU to run the nlp library as a server.

 .. _section_http:

 HTTP API